LexieK7/ORION/README.md

 python MWPA.py --interactive
 ```

-MWPA reads CTA, H&E, and IPA outputs by case ID.
+MWPA reads CTA, CPA, and IPA outputs by case ID.
 It displays the IPA-recommended `final_IHC_panel` and asks the user to enter completed IHC results marker by marker.

 If the user leaves all IHC results empty, the case is treated as: